 Click on tracks in the song list to Play.
 Click on the track again to Pause.
 If a Song Player doesn’t work, try reloading the webpage.
-Players are HTML5 & supposed to be compatible with all computers, including Apple mobile devices.
-Please “share” these songs with your friends via Facebook & other social media.
+Please “Share” these songs with your friends via Facebook & other social media.

-Doug & Hillary Willhite’s sacred Bhakti Yoga Kirtan songs are intended to be chanted with by the listener.
-Sing along to lighten your day, raise your vibration, and feel the joy emanate from the depths of your spiritual heart.
+Jai Hanuman Kirtan ~ Doug Hanuman Das’s Bhakti Yoga Kirtan tunes are intended to be chanted with by the listener.
+The repetition of these sacred mantras is powerful medicine for quieting the mind & opening the heart.
+Chant along to brighten your day, raise your vibration, & feel the joy emanate from the depths of your soul.

-The following descriptions are merely the opinions of Doug & Hillary.
-We aren’t Sanskrit scholars.
-If you really want to know what these mantras mean we suggest that you chant them in a spirit of open-minded inquiry & experience their meaning firsthand.
-We think the mantras are simple; however, they may only be understood intuitively within the depths of an open & childlike heart.
+If you want to know what these mantras mean, we suggest you chant them in a spirit of open-minded inquiry & experience their meaning firsthand.
+The mantras are simple; however, it is our observation that they may only be understood intuitively within the depths of an open & childlike heart.

-Chanting is meant to help you evoke & release unique aspects of your own spirit or magnificent self.
-We are by no means suggesting that you join a group or a religion, follow a charismatic leader or guru, hold blind faith in ancient deities, or give away your personal autonomy & power.
+Sanskrit mantra-chanting is designed to help evoke & release unique aspects of your own spirit or magnificent potential.
+We are by no means suggesting that you become a Hindu, follow a charismatic guru, hold blind faith in ancient deities, give away your autonomy & empowerment, or relinquish current religious beliefs.

-However, we encourage daily spiritual practice.
-The regular chanting of these time-tested mantras (divine names) has been a keenly effective way of bringing more joy & focused intention into our lives.
-We think that the mantras will serve your magnificent potential as well as they have served countless others.
-Perhaps you may think of these Bhakti chants as yoga asanas (deep-centering stretches or exercises) for your mind, heart & soul.
+We encourage the daily chanting of these time-tested mantras (aka, Divine Names).
+Daily practice has been a keenly effective way to bring more joy & focused intention into our lives.
+We think the mantras will help to awaken & release your magnificent potential as well as they have served countless others throughout the ages.
+Perhaps you may think of these Bhakti chants as yoga asanas (deep-centering stretches or exercises) for quieting the mind, opening the heart & releasing the true character of your divine immortal soul.

-This is the ‘mul’ mantra (mul or muula means primordial matter; root cause, basis or foundation) of Lord Ganesha (also called Ganapati, Ganapathi, Vinayaka & Vigneshwar).
+This is the ‘mul’ mantra (mul or muula means primordial matter; root cause, basis or foundation) of Lord Ganesha ~ also called Ganapati, Ganapathi (Sanskrit: गणपति ).
 The mantra was said to have first been mentioned in Ganapati Atharvarshisha, which was written by Atharva Rishi after he had Ganapati’s darshan. (“Darshan” means the blessing & vision offered by a holy being.)

 There are quite a few ways to pronounce this mantra, especially the second word “gan”, which is often pronounced gam, gum or gung.
 Various authorities stress different pronunciations, however, the meaning is virtually the same: the devotee offers salutations to the Lord of the World or the Lord of the Troops.